-Kathleen Reeves, MD, Co-Director of CBUHP, is Associate Dean of Student Affairs and a member of the pediatric faculty at Temple University School of Medicine.
+Kathleen Reeves, MD, Co-Director of CBUHP, is Senior Associate Dean of Student Affairs and a member of the pediatric faculty at Temple University School of Medicine.
 She completed her pediatric residency at the University of Cincinnati’s Children’s Hospital, attended medical school at Thomas Jefferson University in Philadelphia, and received a Bachelor of Arts and Sciences in philosophy and religious studies from Juniata College in Pennsylvania.
 She was the first program director of the Pediatric Residency Program at Crozer Chester Hospital in Upland, PA.
 Committed to community health issues, Dr. Reeves believes that in order to be effective, health professionals need to embrace a broad definition of health that includes the impact of social, economic, cultural and environmental issues.
 Her teaching has been recognized with awards from the University of Cincinnati, Crozer Keystone Health System, Temple University, and Hahnemann/MCP School of Medicine.

 Dr. Alicea-Alvarez is Assistant Professor at CBUHP and a board certified pediatric nurse practitioner.
 She is course director for the Community Engagement course in the MA Urban Bioethics Program.
 She earned a Bachelor of Science Degree in Nursing from Villanova University School of Nursing and Master of Science Degree/Pediatric Nurse Practitioner training from the University of Pennsylvania School of Nursing.
 She has extensive experience in academic and pediatric primary care settings.
 Dr. Alicea-Alvarez graduated from Waynesburg University with a Doctor of Nursing Practice degree with a focus on health policy.
 Her doctoral research involved a community engagement study, “A pilot study of chlamydia screening among high school girls,” published in The Journal for Nurse Practitioners.